jneums/pokedbots-racing/guides/complete-beginners-guide.md

 ## What Is It?

 Send your bots into the wasteland to gather upgrade parts.
 No ICP cost - just battery and condition wear.
-You can scavenge while racing!
+You can not scavenge while racing.
+If you are registered for a race it will pull you out of the scavenging mission!

 ## 3 Mission Lengths